dotnet/docs-maui/docs/user-interface/controls/radiobutton.md

 ### Display arbitrary content

-On iOS and Windows, a <xref:Microsoft.Maui.Controls.RadioButton> can display arbitrary content when the `Content` property is assigned a `View`:
+On iOS and Windows, a <xref:Microsoft.Maui.Controls.RadioButton> can display arbitrary content when the `Content` property is assigned a <xref:Microsoft.Maui.Controls.View>:

 ```xaml
 <StackLayout>